Ricotta Crostoli Recipe

 - Icing sugar for dusting

-- Make a well in the centre and add an egg, ricotta, sugar, grated lemon zest and one tablespoon of rum.
+- Make a well in the centre and add the ricotta cheese, egg, sugar, salt, grated lemon zest and one tablespoon of rum.
 Using a fork, begin to whisk the eggs with the rest of the ingredients while slowly incorporating the flour.
 Knead the dough until it comes together into a smooth ball of dough.
-Wrap the dough in the cling film and leave to rest for 1 hour.
+Wrap the dough in cling film and leave to rest for 1 hour.

-- On a lightly floured surface roll the dough with rolling pin to 0,5-1 mm thick.
-Using a ravioli cutter cut the dough into rectangles (about 10x3 cm) and make the cut in the middle of each of them.
+- On a lightly floured surface roll out the dough with a rolling pin to 0.5 - 1 mm thick.
+Using a ravioli cutter cut the dough into rectangles (about 10 x 3) cm and make a slice along the centre of each of them.

-- Fill three-quarters of a deep, medium-sized skillet with sunflower oil and set it over a low-medium heat.
-When the oil is hot (180°C), slip in the first batch of crostoli and fry for about 20-30 seconds on one side then flip and fry for another 20 seconds.
-Drain them with a slotted spoon and transfer to a plate lined with kitchen paper.
+- Fill 3/4 of a deep, medium-sized skillet with sunflower oil and put it on a medium heat.
+When the oil is hot (180°C), slip in the first batch of crostoli and fry for about 20 - 30 seconds on one side then flip them over and fry for another 20 seconds.
+Drain them using tong and transfer to a plate lined with a paper towels.

-- Let the crostoli cool to room temperature, then dust with icing sugar and eat right away, or within 12 hours of frying.
+- Let the crostoli cool to room temperature and then dust them with icing sugar and serve.

 Home > Italian Dessert Recipes > Ricotta Crostoli Recipe